 \subsection{Early Dark Energy model}

-In the early dark energy (EDE) scenarios it is proposed that the energy density of dark energy can be significant at high redshifts.
-This can be if the dark energy tracks the dynamics of the background fluid density \cite{SteinhardtEDE, Wetterich:1988}.
-These models could ameliorate the coincedence problem of the cosmological constant.
-Here, we generalize the EDE model proposed by \cite{2006JCAP...06..026D} adding a curvature term.
-The dimensionless Hubble parameter for this EDE model is
+In early dark energy (EDE) scenarios, the energy density of DE is assumed to be significant at high redshifts.
+This can be possible if the DE tracks the dynamics of the background fluid density \cite{SteinhardtEDE, Wetterich:1988}, especially, this feature could ameliorate the coincidence problem of the cosmological constant.
+We adopt a general EDE model proposed by \cite{2006JCAP...06..026D} adding a curvature term, what leads to the dimensionless Hubble parameter